Wangtk311/Wangtk311/README.md

 🤓 I think not only software technologies are important for us, but also hardware technologies!

+✍ I am centering on backend and frontend development just like a real software engineer, but mainly backend.

 ```java
 public void main()
 {